Dr hab. Marcin Wielec – Director of the Institute of Justice

 Bartłomiej Oręziak – Coordinator of the Center for Strategic Analyzes

-PhD student at the Faculty of Law and Administration of the Cardinal Stefan Wyszynski University in Warsaw, laureate of the Minister of Science and Higher Education Scholarship for outstanding achievements in science for the 2017/2018 academic year, winner of the DOCUP 2020 competition, Institute of Justice representative in the Artificial Intelligence Working Group at the Chancellery of the President Council of Ministers, author of several dozen scientific texts (articles, chapters, glosses, etc.), manager or member of international and national research projects, as well as a speaker and organizer of international and national scientific conferences.
+Coordinator of the Center for Strategic Analyzes of Institute of Justice, researcher in the Central European Professors’ Network 2021 (Research group „The Impact of Digital Platforms and Social Media on Freedom of Expression and Pluralism”), researcher in the Central European Professors’ Network 2022 (Research group „The Right to Privacy”), PhD student at the Faculty of Law and Administration of the Cardinal Stefan Wyszynski University in Warsaw, laureate of the Minister of Science and Higher Education Scholarship for outstanding achievements in science for the academic year 2017/2018, winner of the DOCUP 2020 competition, Representative of the Institute of Justice in the Artificial Intelligence Working Group at the Chancellery of the President Council of Ministers, author of several dozen scientific texts (articles, chapters, glosses, etc.), manager and member of international and national research projects, as well as a speaker and organizer of international and national scientific conferences.
 Main interests: new technologies law, human rights protection, intellectual property law, public international law and criminal law and trial.